hackclub/hackclub/CONDUCT.md

   - unwelcome sexual advances, including sexually explicit content.
 - Excessive advertisement for unnecessary or non-beneficial commercial products and services.
 - Posting spam-like content that disrupts the environment of the community.

+## Political Behavior

+To create an environment where members of the Hack Club community can coexist regardless of political background/views, the political activity must remain within the designated channels.
+In addition to this, Hack Club will never actively work to silence any single political group's voice unless deemed necessary by an individual's actions against the Code of Conduct.

 ## Moderation & Enforcement